Categories

 24/7 EMERGENCY SERVICE RESIDENTIAL & COMMERCIAL SERVICES

-Summary: A water heater is an essential part of any home, providing hot water for various purposes.
+A water heater is an essential part of the home.
+It’s responsible for creating hot water for use in bathrooms, kitchens, and laundry rooms.
 However, when a water heater springs a leak, it can lead to costly water damage.
 It is crucial to address the issue promptly to avoid further damage.
 This includes shutting off the water, identifying the source of the leak, securing leaky connections, and fixing or replacing faulty valves.
 While some repairs can be done by homeowners, it is important to prioritize safety and consult a professional if needed.
-Regular maintenance can also help extend the lifespan of the water heater and prevent leaks.

 How common are water leaks?